Maximum wage: History

 This was proposed to be implemented by a 100% marginal tax on all income over $40,000 (after-tax income of $25,000).
 While this was not implemented, the Revenue Act of 1942 implemented an 88% marginal tax rate on income over $200,000, together with a 5% "Victory Tax" with post-war credits, hence temporarily yielding a 93% top tax rate (though 5% was subsequently returned in credits).

 After decades of social democratic governments, the Swedish children's author Astrid Lindgren faced an infamous marginal tax rate of 102% in 1976, in effect creating a wage ceiling.
-Though the example was partly due to inverted loop holes in the tax code, the figure was seen as an important catalyst for the results in the election that year, in which the Social Democratic Party lost power after 40 consecutive years in power.
-After a "tax rebellion" and demanded the top marginal tax rates were reduced to 50% in the late 1980s.
+Though the example was partly due to inverted loop holes in the tax code, the figure was seen as an important catalyst for the results in the election that year, in which the Social Democratic Party lost power after having led the country for 40 consecutive years.
+Later a "tax rebellion" demanded the top marginal tax rates were reduced to 50% in the late 1980s.